Battle Of Karbala (1991)

 6–11 March

 The insurgents hoped that Saddam's regime would not be able to quell the rebellion without air power.
 But issues had been provoked throughout the city, which was blocked by the coalition forces as a condition of the Gulf War ceasefire.
 However, US Forces did not prevent Saddam's forces from using overwhelming force to suppress the uprising.
-Karbala was subjected to severe artillery shelling and rebel holdouts were attacked with helicopter gunships, despite the official declaration of Iraqi no-fly zones.
+Karbala was subjected to severe artillery shelling and rebel holdouts were attacked with helicopter gunships.
+The US and allies did not create Iraqi no-fly zones south of the 32nd parallel until 1992, extending to the 33rd parallel and covering Karbala in 1996.

 Throughout the counterattack, voices could be heard on loudspeakers which were located in the shrines of Abbas and Hussein, directing the insurgents to attack the Republican Guards.
 In the closing days of the uprising, the shrines were heavily damaged by artillery shells and rockets which were fired from helicopters.
 Many rebels and many civilians who supported them barricaded themselves in the buildings.
 In video recordings of the uprising, the people are dancing in euphoria and they are also requesting aid from America and Iran, aid which never came.
 Once the loyalist forces surrounded the shrine, the leader of the assault and a henchman of Saddam, Kamal Hussein Majid, stood on a tank and shouted: "Your name is Hussein and so is mine.
 Let us see who is stronger now."
 He then gave the order to open fire on the shrine.
 After blowing down the doors of the shrine, the Guards rushed in and killed the majority of the people who were inside the shrine with automatic weapons fire.